|Landscape in Carina Nebula [Courtesy NASA]

-Part of the challenge in considering archaeological evidence for this period is that the biblical chronology of the period is not well defined (see Bible chronology).
+The biblical chronology of the Exodus period is problematic.
 Exodus 12:40 states that the Israelites left Egypt 430 years after Joseph's family migrated to Egypt, and 1 Kings 6:1 says that the work on Solomon's temple began 480 years after the Exodus.
 Most scholars today date the Solomon's temple to roughly 970 BCE, so this traditional reckoning places Joseph's family's migration to Egypt at 1880 BCE, and the Exodus at 1450 BCE.
 But there is no mention in Egyptian records of any exodus of slaves in this time frame, and, more importantly, the cities Pithom and Ramses, which the Israelites settled (Gen. 47:11) and helped build (Exod.
 1:11, 12:37), were not built until roughly 1300 BCE, according to well-established Egyptian records [Cline2007].
 Also, the 430-year sojourn in Egypt is inconsistent with the genealogy of Moses, as given in several places (Exod.
 6:16-20, Num.
 26:59, 1 Chron.
 6:1-3 and 1 Chron 23:6; see also Gen. 15:16), since Moses is the great-grandson of Levi (Levi-Kohath-Amram-Moses) via his paternal line, and the grandson of Levi via his maternal line (Levi-Jochebed-Moses).
 Needless to say, two or three generations do not span 430 years, even if one accepts at face value the exceedingly old ages stated for these persons, and presumes, most implausibly, that each generation was sired only in the last year of life of the previous generation.
 Similarly, the 480-year period given in 1 Kings 6:1 for the Exodus to the foundation of Solomon's temple appears inconsistent with the genealogical record in 1 Chron.
 2:1-15, which gives only ten generations from Judah (the brother of Joseph and Levi) to David (Solomon's father, born roughly 1040 BCE), since a generation in Old Testament times was only about 24 years on average.
 See Bible chronology for additional details.